yeoman/grunt-bower-requirejs/readme.md

 }
 ```

-#### exclude-dev
+#### excludeDev

 Default: `false`
 Type: `Boolean`

-If the exclude-dev option is set to `true`, then de dev-pendencies won't be added to the require config.
+If the excludeDev option is set to `true`, then dev-pendencies won't be added to the require config.

 ```js
 bower: {